-Driving in Puerto Rico is usually safe, but it’s true you will find some Puerto Ricans are crazy drivers, changing lanes without a signal, overspeeding, and crossing red lights.
-You should be fine as long as you keep your eyes on the road ALWAYS and drive safely.
+Driving in Puerto Rico is usually safe, but it’s true you will find some Puerto Ricans are crazy drivers, changing lanes without a signal, speeding, and crossing red lights.
+You should be fine as long as you keep your eyes on the road and ALWAYS drive safely.

 Tip #2 – Watch Out for Potholes and Speed Bumps

 Some streets in Puerto Rico are in bad condition.
 Watch out for potholes on the street, as they’re often the cause of flat tires.
 You’ll also find multiple speed bumps in urbanizations so that drivers keep the speed limit.

 Some Puerto Rico areas like Old San Juan, Hato Rey, and mostly the cities’ old town centers have a complicated one-way driving system.
 This means one street goes in one direction and the next street goes in the other.
 If you’re in doubt, check for do not enter signs, the direction cars park, or imitate what local drivers do.

 Tip #4 – Avoid Peak Hours

 Peak hours in Puerto Rico are a nightmare.
 Traffic jams can triple the time to get to a destination plus you’ll see more cases of road rage, people turning without turn signals, and drivers ignoring traffic lights.
 If you’re driving during the rush hour, just make sure to leave your hotel with enough time to arrive at your destination.

 If you’re going outside Old San Juan, you will find multiple toll roads on your way.
 Tolls in Puerto Rico work with an electronic stamp your car rental company can provide to you.
 Although you can pay some tolls in cash, most are already changeless, so it’s easier to ask for your rental car with an Autoexpreso stamp.